After some helpful tips for flying with baby?

 6. Airplane toys for the flight with your baby

-Obviously you need to take some travel toys for when you are flying with a toddler.
+Obviously, you need to take some travel toys for when you are flying with a toddler.
 If your little one is teething, then you need to take some kind of teething toy for munching on.
 Squishy toys are great for snuggling to and any kind of colourful distractions are awesome as well!
-I wouldn’t over load your backpack with too many aeroplane toys.
+I wouldn’t overload your backpack with too many airplane toys.
 One of each is great and rotating the play time with them for a bit of novelty is always a good idea.

 Having a few soft books for babies can be really rewarding.
 Not only your baby is occupied with it for a certain amount of time, but also you have an opportunity to teach your baby love some new sounds.
 We found some books for newborns to have simple pictures of animals or letters.
 That way you can start creating some visual recognition and sound association between the pictures.
 I find it awesome!!

 I love seeing our baby learning.
 Interactive books for kids are great toys, unlike a lot of the toys that we clutter our living room with.
 It’s so much fun to see our little one figure things out and get excited when she does something right.
 Recently Avie started to make up more sounds… Mama, Dada and Baba are amongst the many others.
 Very proud.